U.S. 5th Fleet Hosts Israeli Defense Chief at Bahrain Headquarters

 |0

-This work, U.S. 5th Fleet Hosts Israeli Defense Chief at Bahrain Headquarters, by PO2 Dawson Roth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. 5th Fleet Hosts Israeli Defense Chief at Bahrain Headquarters, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT